sigilante/pinochle/README.md

 ## License

-This project is licensed under the MIT License - see [the LICENSE file](./LICENSE) for details.
+This project is licensed under the MIT License - see [LICENSE](./LICENSE) for details.